sharat87/sharats.me/content/posts/2020-03-22-the-magic-of-autohotkey-2.md

 If you're using this, please keep caution.
 Please inspect the previous table before clicking on the "Apply" button.
 If it ends up messing your files up, don't hold me responsible.
 I'm sharing this without warranty.
-As any source code block on this website, this is shared here with [ISC License](/licenses/isc/).
+As any source code block on this website, this is shared here with [MIT License](/licenses/mit/).
 {: .note }

 ### Copy Paths of Selected Files